Onesided relationships

 Quote by YouTuber MissCTolbertVOH

-How this relationship affects you
+How a one-sided relationship affects you

 Your response to one-sided relationships

 • will NOT provide you meaningful support in times of crisis or great need.
 Recognize and accept this reality.
+Even if they never push you into the water, they would watch you drown, even if they can easily save your life.
+They do not care for you to survive, let alone to thrive.

 • does NOT make you a priority.
 When they make plans, you are not even a consideration.
 In other words, you are NOT a priority.
 Be careful if you are considered only when you can give something they need and can not get otherwise.
-It breaks the principle of rhythm because it is unnatural for things to flow in only one direction.
+It breaks the hermetic principal of rhythm because it is unnatural for things to flow in only one direction.
 The laws of nature show us that.
 Nature also shows us that good fruit, ripe and ready come to us easily, sometimes even falling off a tree.
 Nature never makes you tug at ripe fruit.
 They are like those people in the dating scene who you have accepted do not reciprocate the feelings of attraction.
 Upon analysis, any attention you might have gotten previously was likely because you had yanked the fruit when the tree was unyielding.
 In other words, jumped through hoops or chased them relentlessly.

 • Honestly evaluate how well you align with each other.
 Accept if one or the other has changed to an extent that is so significant that the relationship can no longer sustain itself in the same way or at all.
 Also, evaluate whether your expectations of the other person are realistic and reasonable versus you being needier than their life can realistically or reasonably support.
 After all, as friendship coach Danielle Jackson points out, most people are unable to get all of their friendship goals from a single person.
 Example(s)

-• If you met and connected because of a shared situation (like work or school) or interest and at least one of you has moved on from that original situation.
+• If you met and connected because of a shared situation (like work or school) or interest and at least one of you moved on from that original situation.
 The rest of the situation may be unable to sustain the relationship from the other person's perspective.

-• If you have some personality trait, illness, challenge or situation with which the other person is unwilling or unable handle, the person may pull away.
+• If you have some personality trait, illness, challenge or situation with which the other person is unwilling or unable to handle, the person may pull away.
 Are they capable of friendship only when all is well in your or their world?
 Have you offended the other person and misunderstood or ignored their displeasure, overt or otherwise?
 If you might have mis-stepped, you may ask to make amends and see if the friend values the relationship enough to work through this rebuilding process.

 • The dynamics of your relationship has changed like a former boss who was used to making more than you and befriended you after your work relationship ended may continue to see as a subordinate.
 If your circumstances change to the extent that you will become the bigger earner or one with greater prestige, that might be enough to ruin the relationship from the perspective of the other person.